99-Daniele/Robotics/Report_FirstProject.md

   - **setPos.srv**

-    this is the requested service which set to chosen position.
+    this is the requested service which set to chosen position, given as x, y and theta (in radiants).
     To call service:
     > rosservice call /setPos 0 0 0